Adani row: Delhi Police stop Opposition parties march to ED office demanding investigation

 After House proceedings were adjourned amid ruckus on Wednesday morning, the Opposition leaders started marching from Parliament on Delhi’s Sansad Marg to the central agency’s office located nearly two kilometres away on APJ Abdul Kalam Road.
 However, the police did not allow the march to go beyond Vijay Chowk – only about half a kilometre from Parliament.

-The police put up barricades in the area saying that restrictions have been imposed on gathering under Section 144 of the Code of Criminal Procedure that bans gathering of four or four persons, PTI reported.
+The police put up barricades in the area saying that restrictions have been imposed on gathering under Section 144 of the Code of Criminal Procedure that bans gathering of four or more persons, PTI reported.
 The Opposition leaders returned to the Parliament complex after being stopped.

 “Opposition MPs of nearly 18 parties want to give a memorandum to the Enforcement Directorate on the Adani issue, but the government is not allowing us to march forward and the police have stopped us at Vijay Chowk,” Congress chief Mallikarjun Kharge told reporters.
 “We want to present our case to ED for a detailed investigation on the Adani issue and we will keep trying to march forward.”